Share this article on:

-Home Affairs has revealed that personal data has been compromised after a third-party firm used by the agency was breached by threat actors.
+Home Affairs has revealed that personal data has been compromised after threat actors breached a third-party firm used by the agency.

-In February this year, Australian data management firm ZircoDATA was listed on the dark web leak site of the Black Basta ransomware gang, who claimed to have stolen 395 gigabytes of data including financial documents, personal user folders and confidentiality agreements.
+In February this year, Australian data management firm ZircoDATA was listed on the dark web leak site of the Black Basta ransomware gang, which claimed to have stolen 395 gigabytes of data, including financial documents, personal user folders, and confidentiality agreements.

-Data compromised potentially includes users full names, dates of birth, mobile numbers, email addresses, visa details including application numbers, visa grant numbers, delivery dates and subclass numbers, drivers license data and passport information.
+Data compromised potentially includes users’ full names, dates of birth, mobile numbers, email addresses, visa details, including application numbers, visa grant numbers, delivery dates, and subclass numbers, driver’s licence data and passport information.

-The Black Basta ransomware gang posted the data online in March, during which time ZircoDATA has begun its response and investigation into the incident, informing the Australian Cyber Security Centre (ACSC) and the Office of the Australian Information Commissioner (OAIC).
+The Black Basta ransomware gang posted the data online in March, during which time ZircoDATA began its response and investigation into the incident, informing the Australian Cyber Security Centre (ACSC) and the Office of the Australian Information Commissioner (OAIC).

 In July 2024, ZircoDATA notified Home Affairs of the breach and that its data may have been compromised.

-Whilst Home Affairs confirmed its own systems were unaffeacted, it discovered that data stored by ZircoDATA had been accessed by cyber criminals.
+While Home Affairs confirmed its own systems were unaffected, it discovered that data stored by ZircoDATA had been accessed by cyber criminals.

 “Monash Health is aware that ZircoDATA, a Victorian-based company we used to scan archived historical documents, has experienced a data breach,” Monash Health said in an update on its website in May.
 “We were recently informed that Monash Health data was involved in this breach.”